k9w/instructions/containerJail.md

 ```

 Give the chroot environment basic commands, such as pwd, ls, echo, and
-the shell it will execute when you change root in a bit.
+the shell executed in the environment when you change root in a bit.

 ```
 # cp -R /bin /home/chrootedUser
 ```

 Give the chroot environment other commands too, such as whoami, and
 grep.
 For /usr/bin, you need to create the usr folder first.

 ```
 # mkdir /home/chrootedUser/usr
 # cp -R /usr/bin /home/chrootedUser/usr
 ```

 Give it some networking commands too, such as ping and ifconfig.

 ```
 # cp -R /sbin /home/chrootedUser
 ```

 Change root to that user in that directory.

 ```
 # chroot -u chrootedUser /home/chrootedUser
 ```